obip/ikim-website/README.md

 Copy and edit an existing file at [`/projects/_posts`](/projects/_posts) or create a new one.

-The file name must follow the follow the format `YYYY-MM-DD-name.md`.
+The file name must be in the format `YYYY-MM-DD-name.md`.
 Use either the start date of the project or today's date, if the project starts in the future (future dates will not be displayed on the site).

 The file contents must start with the front matter: